 - Informed to contact the following individuals and/or campus departments to report that a student has been missing for 24 hours:

-- Alerted that the report of a missing person will be referred immediately to UNC Police.
-All other applicable University offices, including but not limited to the Office of the Dean of Students, Carolina Housing, and Counseling and Wellness Services, will be notified within less than 24 hours and as applicable when a student is reported missing.
+- Alerted that the report of a missing person will be referred immediately to the appropriate police agency.
+All other applicable University offices, including but not limited to the Office of the Dean of Students, Carolina Housing and Counseling and Wellness Services, will be notified within less than 24 hours and as applicable when a student is reported missing.

 Upon notification from any entity that a student may be missing, even if before the 24-hour notification timeframe, the University may use any of the following resources to assist in locating the student.
 These resources will be used in any order and in any combination as deemed appropriate by University officials: